bbaum11/internship2025_stuff/k8s_salt/readme.md

 - deleting the old images (stored in `/var/lib/rancher/rke2/images/*`) and the old binary (stored in `/usr/local/bin/rke2`) and replacing them with the new ones
 - restarting the Kubernetes service

-this can be done by running the [upgrade_deps.sh](upgrade_deps.sh) script and moving the created `deps.tar` file over to the air gapped network. on the air gapped network, move the file into `salt/files/upgrade/` on the salt master and apply the `k8s-upgrade` state.
+this can be done by running the [install_deps.sh](install_deps.sh) script with the argument `install.sh -u` and moving the created `deps.tar` file over to the air gapped network. on the air gapped network, move the file into `salt/files/upgrade/` on the salt master and apply the `k8s-upgrade` state.

 ## Known Issues